Roles allow you to control who has access to sensitive team-level operations, including managing

 Team admins can perform sensitive configuration changes and have full access to tasks, runs, runbooks, and sessions, as well as any settings that affect the entire team (such as inviting new members or controlling the allowed login methods).
 You should generally limit admins to team members who need to manage and configure the entire team's access to Airplane.

 By default, Airplane teams come with an Admins group that is assigned the

-Team adminrole.
-The first person in your team to join will be added to Admins.
+first person in your team to join will be added to Admins.

 User managers can manage groups and invite new members, and are able to set permissions in the UI.
 However, they are generally restricted from developing on Airplane.
 Assign this role to members that take a purely administrative role within Airplane.

 Deploy creators can create and update tasks via deployments.
 Currently, only Service Accounts can be granted this role.